martindybal/You-Dont-Know-JS/_generated_books/Scope & Closures/_Scope & Closures.md

 A particularly strong example of (likely) variable collision occurs in the global scope.
 Multiple libraries loaded into your program can quite easily collide with each other if they don't properly hide their internal/private functions and variables.

 Such libraries typically will create a single variable declaration, often an object, with a sufficiently unique name, in the global scope.
-This object is then used as a "namespace" for that library, where all specific exposures of functionality are made as properties off that object (namespace), rather than as top-level lexically scoped identifiers themselves.
+This object is then used as a "namespace" for that library, where all specific exposures of functionality are made as properties of that object (namespace), rather than as top-level lexically scoped identifiers themselves.

 For example: